JahidulHasanSuhel/Concepts-of-SOLID/SingleResponsibility.md

 # Single-Responsibility Principle
 ## What is SRP?

-This principle states that a class/method/interface should only have one responsibility.
+This principle states that a class/method/interface **should only have one responsibility**.
 For example:
 ```
 public class Book {
     // Properties